This topic describes how to view and manage apps and service instances with Apps Manager.

 The Overview page for an app includes app summary information, such as app processes and instances, app memory and disk space, and app events.

-There are two ways to navigate to an app Overview page:
+These are the ways to go to the app Overview page:

 The following image shows an example of an app Overview page.